juribeparada/MMDVM_man/MMDVM-Pi_v1_0_en.md

 ## Installation of necessary software (only once)

+NOTE!!: To build firmware for the MMDVM-Pi v1.0 you need to use Pi-Star RPi_V4.1.0-RC4_27-Aug-2019 or higher.
+If you are using Raspbian, use Buster or higher

 If you are using Pi-Star, expand filesystem (if you haven't done before):

     sudo pistar-expand